Ydrolog/WS_Mdl/README.md

 - **.\Mng\Acronyms.xlsx** contains acronyms and rules used throughout the project.
 This is not just an acronym archive.
 It also explains how the **naming convention**, used throughout this project, works.
 You need to be familiar with the principles in this file when working on with this folder/project.
 New acronyms should be registered there.
 Make sure you read the instructions sheet/tab to understand the acronym system, and follow the system's rules when adding new shortcuts/abbreviations.
 - The folder is version controlled through **GitHub** (smaller files, e.g. **code**) and **DVC**.
 You can use "`git ls-files`" to print all Git tracked files, and "`dvc list . --dvc-only --recursive`" (warning, it's very slow), to print the files tracked with each of the two methods.
 Make sure you push at frequent intervals.
 - For good **data management**, it's advised to include **metadata** in data folders, where the origin of the data isn't self-explanatory.
 E.g. a README file in a folder with IDFs (IDFs may contain spatial data, units etc. but oftentimes their origin/method of production, which can be very useful, is missing from the metadata).
 ---

+# Knowledge requirements
+You need to be familiar with Groundwater Modelling concepts, version control/GitHub...
+TBC
+---